-Johanna Liu, MBA 15, (center, above), grabs a marker and starts sketching the circles and lines of a diagram that help her group to visually organize information.
+Johanna Liu, MBA 15, (center), grabs a marker and starts sketching the circles and lines of a diagram that help her group to visually organize information.
 It’s called mind mapping, and the ultimate goal is to help her team capture messy data so it can generate dozens of ideas that apply to commuting—by car, train, van pool, bus or motorcycle.

 The 69 students are just starting the EMBA Program’s Applied Innovation Week and the room is buzzing.
 Held April 14-18 in San Francisco, the week combines consumer-focused design coursework, visits to some of the hottest local design firms, talks by top corporate innovation leaders, and the creation of a business model canvas to deepen the students’ understanding of innovation in their own organizations.

 Led by Haas Senior Lecturer Sara Beckman, (below), Applied Innovation Week is one the five EMBA field immersions, all with a special industry or curricular focus.
 The week immerses students in the mindset, skillset, and toolset associated with innovative thinking.
 Her core-curriculum course, Problem Finding, Problem Solving (PFPS), teaches students how to collaborate effectively, open up problems, and find more innovative solutions.

 “It’s a challenging process, but after this week the students should leave with an understanding of a new framework for innovation and problem solving that they can apply in their own workplaces,” she says.